 - Parmesan cheese – This last cheesy addition should be sprinkled on top just before serving.

-Speaking of pasta bakes, this dish can easily be popped into a casserole dish, topped with parmesan cheese and breadcrumbs, and baked for 30 mins at 350 F degrees.
-If you want something nice and saucy however just stick with the original as the pasta will absorb more of that sauce in the oven, making it dry up a bit.
-Totally delish either way.
+This dish can also easily be tuned into a casserole.
+Just pop it in a baking dish, sprinkle it with parmesan cheese and breadcrumbs, and then put in the oven to bake for 30 mins at 350℉/177℃ degrees.
+However, if you want something nice and saucy, just stick with the original as the pasta will absorb more of that sauce in the oven, making it dry up a bit.
+But it’s totally delish either way.

 - Leftover Ham and Cheese Breakfast Muffins

 - Leftover Ham And Bean Soup